sysu-liweijia-lab/OmniCity-v1.0/README.md

 ## Usage
 ### Data preparation
-If you want to use your own dataset whatever training a new model or test the models above, please prepare data following [MMdetection](https://github.com/open-mmlab/mmdetection)(Dataset in COCO format is preferred).
+If you want to use your own dataset test the models above, please prepare data following [MMdetection](https://github.com/open-mmlab/mmdetection)(Dataset in COCO format is preferred).
 And the data structure should look like below:
 ```
 mmdetection
 ├── data